Ask a lot of travel hackers for the best rewards program and they will likely all say the same – Chase Ultimate Rewards.

-Chase Sapphire Reserve – 3X points on dining and travel, 1X on everything else
+Chase Sapphire Reserve – 5x points on air travel and 10x on hotels and car rentals purchased through Chase Ultimate Rewards, 3x points on other travel, 1x on everything else

 Chase Ink Business Preferred – 3X points on the first $150,000 spent in Travel, Shipping purchases, Internet, cable and phone services, advertising purchases on social media and search engine optimization, 1X points on everything else

 Chase Ink Plus Business – 5X points on the first $50,000 spent in Office supply stores, Phone, internet and cable TV services, 2X points on the first $50,000 spent in Gas stations, Hotel accommodations when purchased directly with the hotel, and 1X points on everything else